take0a/docs.getdbt.com/website/docs.ja/docs/cloud/manage-access/about-access.md

 You can edit an existing user's license by navigating to the **Users** section of the **Account settings**, clicking on a user, and clicking **Edit** on the user pane.
 Delete users from this same window to free up licenses for new users.

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/edit-user.png" width="60%" title="Example of the user information window in the user directory" />

+### User passwords

+By default, new users will be prompted to set a password for their account.
+All plan tiers support and enforce [multi-factor authentication](/docs/cloud/manage-access/mfa) for users with password logins.
+However, they will still need to configure their password before configuring MFA.
+Enterprise accounts can configure [SSO](#sso-mappings) and advanced authentication measures.
+Developer and Team plans only support user passwords with MFA.

+User passwords must meet the following criteria:

+- Be at least nine characters in length
+- Contain at least one uppercase and one lowercase letter
+- Contain at least one number 0-9
+- Contain at least one special character

 ## Groups